ICPI/ICPIutilities/README.md

 ```
 #### identifypd()

 The `identifypd()` function is used within the `add_cumulative()` but can be used outside of it as well.
-It identifies the current period by pulling the last quarter's column.
+It identifies the current period by pulling the last period.
 It has a few options to allow you pull the FY or quarter only, or full variable name.
 You need to specify the `pd_type` to be returned.
 Updated to now identifies the prior period as well as the current/prior target.

 ```
 #find current quarter & fy